Jakobimatrix/settings/README.md

 - The code assumes the XML structure matches expectations.
 Malformed or malicious XML could cause undefined behavior.
   - **Recommendation:** Validate XML structure before processing.

----

-**Summary:**
-The main risks are unchecked error conditions, reliance on `assert`, potential null dereferences, lack of input validation, and no thread safety.
-For production code, replace `assert` with robust error handling, validate all inputs, check all return values, and consider thread safety and resource management.